hu8813/pipex/README.md

-## What is pipex?
-It's a 42 school project

 ## What is pipe?
 Pipe is a method of inter-process communication (IPC) in the Unix operating system.
 It allows processes to communicate with each other by exchanging data through a "pipe" that acts as a buffer.
 This allows processes to run concurrently and asynchronously, allowing for more efficient use of system resources.